newhouseb/onebitbt/README.md

 ## What about the transmitter?

 I've built [a transmitter](https://twitter.com/newhouseb/status/1352796299700162560) as well, but the interest in the receive was far greater so I've started there.
 Will integrate the transmitter here in due time.

+## Can I run this on my hardware?

+If you're using a Xilinx platform with a GTP SERDES block (read: Xilinx 7-Series Artix parts) then yes, without much pain.
+Other Xilinx parts should be doable, provided you initialize the SERDES transceiver using the right magic.

+I wish so much that this would work on a Lattice platform but there's no easy way to get Lattice SERDES blocks to lock to a reference rather than the incoming data.
+By setting a register, you can theoretically tell it to lock to the clock reference, but realistically it just instead runs RX clocked by an unstable ring oscillator.
+Now that I've got this all working on Xilinx, perhaps I can get back to trying to get this to work on Lattice parts.

 ## Something is incorrect!